Sunday Sept. 4, 2016

 By 1850 there were over 9,000 miles of railway track in the United States and only 60 in Canada.
 On October 15, 1851 a sod turning ceremony was held in Toronto to mark the start of the city’s railway era.
 The Ontario, Simcoe and Lake Huron Union Company made it’s first business run on May 16, 1853 going as far as Machell’s Corners (Aurora), 30 miles north of the city.
 Construction continued north in 1853 reaching Allendale later that year.
 After a series of mergers the GTR acquired this line in 1888.
 By 1900 passenger and freight traffic was still increasing and so a new station was built.
 It is a simple one story wood frame structure with wood cladding.
 The style is Queen Anne Revival that was popular between 1880 and 1910.

-The North York Registry Office was built in 1884 to replace an 1863 building that sat on the lot to the immediate south.
+The North York Registry Office was built in Newmarket in 1884 to replace an 1863 building that sat on the lot to the immediate south.
 The building was designed to house the records of land titles, births, deaths and marriages in the County of York, except for the Toronto jurisdiction.
 It was intended to hold the county records for a period of 50 years.
 In the end it served until 1980, just shy of a century.
 It was built in a style that was mandated by the Ontario Department of Public Works in 1868.
 Today it houses a museum.

 Feb.
 14, 2017